V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/LR3 (38).jpg){: loading=lazy width="400"}

- * Z Stop & Z Stop M
+ * Attach Z Stop & Z Stop M parts with M5 screws and nuts.
  * Test to make sure the micro switch clicks before the XZ plate hits the top.
- * If not, the printed parts are slotted and you can bend the triggers to adjust.
+ * If not, the printed parts are vertically slotted to allow Z stop to raise/lowered, and/or can bend the triggers to adjust.
+IF bending, ensure the switches tiny trigger still functions and bend the arm at the kinky end.
- Bend after the actual tiny trigger.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (39).jpg){: loading=lazy width="400"}